Dancing With the Stars Is Leaving ABC For New Home - E! Online

 "Dancing with the Stars has entertained fans for 16 years on ABC, and we are excited to bring this beloved show exclusively to Disney+ as the platform's first-ever live series," Kareem Daniel, chairman of Disney Media and Entertainment Distribution, said in a release April 8.
 "The show's broad appeal, as well as the overwhelming popularity of its Disney-themed competition nights, make Disney+ the perfect home for Dancing with the Stars while continuing to expand our demographic reach."

-According to Deadline, the show's Monday night slots have been replaced with NFL games, with the outlet citing an advisory ABC sent to its affiliate stations.
+A rep for ABC told E!
+News that the show's Monday night slots have been replaced with "some" NFL games.
 ABC and ESPN inked a Monday Night Football deal with the NFL in February 2023.

+It's unclear whether judges Len Goodman, Carrie Ann Inaba and Bruno Tonioli and host Tyra Banks will continue.

 Though Dancing With the Stars fans will now require a Disney+ subscription to watch the series, there's one bright side: no more commercials!